ADMINISTRATOR’S MONTHLY UPDATE

 This Monthly Update is a supplemental report for inclusion in the Town Board of Trustees agenda packet, distributing to the community, and for posting on the Town website.
 It is for informational purposes.
 Items herein may or may not warrant Board of Trustees discussion, and do not require action unless noted on the meeting agenda.

-On Saturday, April 9, the Town of Mancos and the Mancos Valley Veterinary Hospital are sponsoring a low cost rabies vaccination and town dog licensing event.
-The event will be held at the vet clinic from 8:00 am to noon.
-Rabies shots are provided at a discounted rate of $10.00 per animal and the annual town dog license is $15.00 for dogs that are fixed and $20.00 for dogs that are not neutered or spayed.
+On Saturday, April 8th, the Mancos Valley Veterinary Hospital is sponsoring a low cost rabies vaccination clinic and town dog licensing event.
+The event will be held at the vet clinic located at 299 W. Frontage Rd. from 9:00 am to noon.
+Rabies shots will be provided at a discounted rate and the annual town dog license is $15.00 for dogs that are fixed and $20.00 for dogs that are not neutered or spayed.
+All dogs in town limits must be licensed.

 SPRING TOWN MAINTENANCE

 As the weather has warmed up, streets crews are out and about working on infrastructure maintenance throughout town.
-Road grading, street sweeping, and flushing of sewer lines are just some of the areas of regular maintenance that staff is working on this month.
+Road grading and shaping, street sweeping, and flushing of sewer lines are just some of the areas of regular maintenance that staff is working on this month.
 During the sewer line maintenance this spring, crews are finding build up of FOGs (fats, oils, and grease) and other items that do not belong in the sewer lines.
 The town reminds residents “Don’t Flush That!”
-Staff will be stepping up the grease trap inspection process with commercial kitchens in town and encourages residents to be cognizant of the substances that are being put down household drains or flushed.
+Staff will be continuing the grease trap inspection process with commercial kitchens in town and encourages residents to be cognizant of the substances that are being put down household drains or flushed.